Skip Navigation Links

 1. Meal Periods –

-1. A meal period must be provided if the employee is scheduled to work 8 or more hours a day.
-Employees on an alternative work schedule, e.g., flexible and compressed work schedules to include variable day, variable week, and/or maxiflex schedule, must have a meal period if they work 8 or more hours a day.
+1. A meal period is an approved period of time in a non-pay and non-work status that interrupts a basic workday or a period of overtime work for the purpose of allowing an employee to eat or engage in personal activities.
+A meal period must be provided if the employee is scheduled to work 8 or more hours a day.
+Employees on an alternative work schedule, e.g., compressed and flexible work schedules including but not limited to 5/4-9, 4-10, and/or Maxiflex schedule, must have a meal period if they work 8 or more hours a day.

 2. A meal period may be provided if the employee is scheduled to work more than 5 but less than 8 hours a day.